aman123singhal/PODMAN/# PODMAN.md

 We start with an official prometheus base image (prom/prometheus:latest) We copy a custom prometheus configuration file (named prometheus.yml) from the host machine into the image and place it in the (/home/aman/prometheus) directory.
 We expose port 9090, which is the default port for prometheus.
-THe CMD instruction specifies the custom command to start prometheus with our custom configuration.
+The CMD instruction specifies the custom command to start prometheus with our custom configuration.

 After that we will build an image with name prom by the help of command given below